RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Main_04.jpeg" alt="Description" width="900">
 </p>

+During the repair I notice more corrosion on the board.
+Still no broken traces, but nevertheless something that needs to be fixed.

 ## Initial measurements

 To support the troubleshooting some areas are checked and measured.
 See table below.